 The gift was generously given by the Hepworth family through the Art Fund.

 View The Hepworth Family Gift image gallery here.

 *The Hepworth Family Gift can be visited free of charge by prior appointment only.
 If you would like to visit the Hepworth Family Gift only, please email firstname.lastname@example.org to arrange an appointment.

-The centrepiece of the Gift is the aluminium prototype for Winged Figure, 1961 – 3, the sculpture commissioned by John Lewis Partnership for their flagship store on Oxford Street, London.
-At nearly six metres high, this is the only working model to survive for the monumental commissions Hepworth received in later life.
+The centrepiece is the prototype for Winged Figure, a commission from John Lewis for their flagship store on Oxford Street in London.
+At nearly six metres in height, this is the only full-size working model of Hepworth’s monumental commissions to survive.